caseyyoungflesh/Response_to_Anderson_et_al_2017/README.md

 * [Anderson SC, Branch TA, Cooper AB, Dulvy NK (2017) Black-swan events in animal populations.
 Proceedings of the National Academy of Sciences 114(12):3252–3257.](http://www.pnas.org/content/114/12/3252.short)

-All input data objects and some code to process data taken from the respository associated with the original manuscript: https://github.com/seananderson/heavy-tails
+All input data and some code to process data taken from respository associated with original manuscript: https://github.com/seananderson/heavy-tails